gustavNdamukong/BattleGame-PHPCLI/README.md

  * If	a	fighter’s	health	drops	to	0	they	lose	the	fight.
 If	the	fight	has	not	finished	after	30	rounds	a	draw	is	declared.

 * Every	time	a	defender	is	attacked	there	is	a	small	chance	the	attacker	misses.
 The	chance	of	an	attack	missing	is	denoted	by	the	defenders	luck	property	(0.3	=	30%).
+* When	a	battle	ends,	the	program	should	declare	the	winner	by	name,	or	announce	the	result	as	a	draw.

 # Special	Skills